ProjectHuddle/ph-child/readme.txt

 * Choose which roles you want to allow for commenting.
 * Allow non-users (guests) to leave comments.
 * Optionally enable commenting on the WordPress admin.
+* White label support

 == Installation ==

-1. Upload the ProjectHuddle Child folder to the /wp-content/plugins/ directory
+1. Go to `Plugins -> Add New` and search for ProjectHuddle Client Site
-2. Activate the ProjectHuddle Child plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Use the Settings->Feedback screen to configure plugin options.
+3. Go to `Settings -> Feedback` to configure the plugin options.

 == Frequently Asked Questions ==